jwashek/exagora.me/_posts/2023-01-11-errors-of-roman-catholicism.md

 | Why do you pray to Mary?   | "Intercessory prayer through Mary (as well as other saints) still makes sense as in the same way that we ask Christian friends and family on earth to pray for us."  |
 | Why do you worship Mary instead of Jesus?  | "First of all, Catholics do not worship Mary.
 We honor her because she is the mother of Jesus."  |

+**Totus Tuus**<br>
+Pope John Paul II was famous for his motto *Totus Tuus* which, in Latin, means "Totally Yours."
+This was actually not coined by him, but thought to have come from St. Lous Maria Grignion of Montfort.
+Now, this motto is all well and good if it's in reference to the right person.
+Sadly, for many Catholics, including Pope John Paul II, it was not.
+This was in reference to Mary.

+> "*Here is the explanation of the origin of the Totus Tuus.
+The expression comes from St. Louis Maria Grignion of Montfort.
+It is the abbreviation of the more complete form of entrusting oneself to the Mother of God*." -- quote from [Queen of All Hearts](https://queenofallhearts.com/2021/06/25/st-pope-john-paul-ii-explains-his-motto-totus-tuus/)

+Totus Tuus even sparked many churches and Catholic programs teaching devotion to Mary.
+A devotion so well understood that even the Catholic Church coined a term called, "Marian devotion."
+Here's one such program, unironically called [Totus Tuus](https://totustuus.church/sites/totustuus/files/overview_of_totus_tuus.pdf).
+Please note under *The Five Pillars of Totus Tuus* on page 3 that "Marian Devotion" is listed as the 2<sup>nd</sup> pillar.
+Marian devotion is quite simple.
+It's essentially just various devotions or other practices directed towards none other than Mary.
+Let's reason with each other for just a moment.
+Catholics claim they do not commit idolatry and worship Mary.
+Even just using the term "Totus Tuus," again meaning "Totally Yours" in Latin, should be more than enough evidence to dismantle that claim.
+But if that wasn't enough, this spawned "Marian Devotion" where Catholics perform devotions and other practices to Mary... do I need to even pose the question, "*how is this not considered worship*?"

 There are obviously many more questions surrounding Mary alone, but these are just to name a few for the sake of time.

 **Answering the Defenses**<br>